PoisotLab/ms_straight_lines/manuscript.md

 the number of links added to the network for every additional species in the ecological system.
-A closely related quantity is $L_D \times 2$, which is the _average degree_: the average number of species with which any taxa is expected to interact, either as predators or prey.
-All of these quantities capture ecologically important aspects of a network, and all capture the information present in a prediction of $L$ links among $S$ species.
-Accurate predictions of ecological networks are extremely useful in many ecological contexts; thus it is important to have an ecologically accurate predictive model for the underlying value, $L$.
+A closely related quantity is $L_D \times 2$, which is the _average degree_: the average number of species with which any taxa is expected to interact, either as predator or prey.
+These quantities capture ecologically important aspects of a network, and all can be derived from the observation or prediction of $L$ links among $S$ species.

 Because $L$ represents such a fundamental quantity, many predictive models have been considered over the years.
 Here we describe three popular approaches before describing our own proposed model.
-The *link-species scaling (LSSL)* model introduced by @CoheBria84 hypothesized that all networks have the same _average degree_; that is, most species should have the same number of interactions.
-Links are modeled as the number of species times a constant:
+The *link-species scaling (LSSL)* [@CoheBria84] assumes that all networks have the same _average degree_; that is, most species should have the same number of links.
+Links are modelled as the number of species times a constant:

-$$ L_{\text{lssl}} = b\times S \,$$ {#eq:lssl}
+$$ L_{LSSL} = b\times S \,$$ {#eq:lssl}

 with $b \approx 2$.
-This model imagines that every species added to a community increases the number of interactions by two -- for example, an animal which consumes one resource and is consumed by one predator.
+This model imagines that every species added to a community increases the number of links by two -- for example, an animal which consumes one resource and is consumed by one predator.
 This model started to show its deficiencies when data on larger food webs became available: in these larger webs,  $L$ increased faster than a linear function of $S$.
-In response,
-@Mart92 suggested that all networks have the same *connectance*; in other words, that a food web is always equally filled, regardless of whether it has 5 or 5000 species.
+Maybe then all networks have the same *connectance* [@Mart92]?
+In other words, a food web is always equally filled, regardless of whether it has 5 or 5000 species.
 Under the so-called "constant connectance" model, the number of links is proportional to the richness squared,

-$$ L_{\text{cc}} = b\times S^2\,, $$ {#eq:cc}
+$$ L_{CC} = b\times S^2\,, $$ {#eq:cc}

 where $b$ is a constant in $]0,1[$ representing the expected value of connectance.
-The third model adds flexibility  $L$ to not necessarily follow the maximum number of interactions, replacing the power of 2 with another parameter:
+The assumption of a scaling exponent of $2$ can be relaxed [@Mart92], so that $L$ is not necessarily following the maximum number of links:

-$$ L_{\text{pl}} = b\times S^a\,. $$ {#eq:pl}
+$$ L_{PL} = b\times S^a\,. $$ {#eq:pl}

 This power law model can be parameterized in many ways, including spatial scaling and species area relationships [@BrosOstl04].
 It is also a general case